nkcraddock/smsgs/Readme.md

 # smessages for your smessaging needs

+# start the rabbit container
-# rabbit docker container
+this will start the rabbit docker container on localhost:5672 and localhost:15672
-  $ sudo make docker rabbit
+  $ sudo make rabbit

 # server
 	/webhooks - subscriptions pointing topic filters to your url endpoint